Nadeau-Innovations/site/content/post/tesla-bot/index.md

 This *could* make sense if you calculate that the robot will be standing in one place for enough time to justify design choice.
 This would mean that static applications are the design focus, not necessarily *useful, dynamic work*.
 I personally think that this is a short-term design choice to *move faster* while future iterations will take a more dynamic stability approach.

+As noted by Elon at the 2.5h mark, the devleopment philosophy is to target the "fastest path to a useful robot that can be made at volume."
+This reflects the quote by Reid Hoffman:

+> If you are not embarrassed by the first version of your product, you've launched too late.
+>
+> ~ Reid Hoffman

 {{% callout note %}}
 **Stability Margin**